 Click the image above to open PDF document of the Evaluation Plan (in a new window).

-Click the image above to open PDF document of the Mid Year Evaluation report (in a new window).
+Click the image above to open the PDF document of the current Evaluation report (in

 Timeline of Evaluation Activities

 Conversations with Project Leadership and Internal Evaluator to assist with the completion of evaluation plan, including identification of sources of data and evaluation methods.
 Feedback is provided as needed on the implementation of program activities.